PikoRT/pikoRT/README.md

-# piko
+# Piko/RT

-Piko is a tiny Linux-like real-time kernel with optimization for ARM Cortex-M series microcontroller.
+This is `Piko/RT`, a tiny Linux-like real-time operating system kernel, optimized for ARM Cortex-M series microprocessors.